 World Field Epidemiology Day

-Together, we can make a strong case for increased support and investment in field epidemiology for the health of the world.
+We invite you to join World Field Epidemiology Day through action, communication and advocacy.
+Share your work and your stories online, organize an event, and call on leaders to take action.
+Together, we can make a strong case for increased support and investment in field epidemiology for the health and security of the world.

 Why September 7?
 On this date in 1854, John Snow took his findings from his now-famous investigation of the Broad Street cholera outbreak to local officials, leading them to take action and remove the handle of the offending water pump.